Philip II of Macedon: Assassination

-King Philip was assassinated in October 336 BC at Aegae, the ancient capital of the kingdom of Macedon.
+King Philip was assassinated in October 336 BC (perhaps 25 October) at Aegae, the ancient capital of the kingdom of Macedon.
 Philip and his royal court were gathered in order to celebrate the marriage of Alexander I of Epirus and Cleopatra of Macedon, Philip's daughter by his fourth wife Olympias.
 While the king was entering into the town's theatre, he was unprotected in order to appear approachable to the Greek diplomats and dignitaries who were present at that time.
-Philip was suddenly approached by Pausanias of Orestis, one of his seven bodyguards, and was stabbed in his ribs.
+Philip was suddenly approached by Pausanias of Orestis, one of his seven bodyguards, who was also – according to Diodorus – his lover, and was stabbed in his ribs.
 After Philip was killed, the assassin immediately tried to escape and reach his getaway associates, who were waiting for him with horses at the entrance to Aegae.
-The assassin was pursued by three of Philip's other bodyguards, and during the chase, his horse accidentally tripped on a vine.
+The assassin was pursued by three of Philip's other bodyguards, and during the chase, his horse tripped on a vine.
 He was subsequently stabbed to death by the bodyguards.

+The three sons of Aeropus of Lyncestis, a commander disgraced by Philip, were also suspected of taking part in the plot as accomplices of Pausanias.
+Two brothers, Arrhabaeus and Heromenes, were put to death, while the third son, Alexander of Lyncestis, was pardoned.

 The reasons for the assassination are difficult to ascertain.
 There was controversy even among ancient historians; the only known surviving contemporary account is that of Aristotle, who states simply that Philip was killed because Pausanias had been offended by Attalus (Philip's uncle-in-law) and his friends.
 Attalus was the uncle of Philip's wife Cleopatra (renamed Eurydice upon marriage).

 Cleitarchus' analysis

 Fifty years later, the historian Cleitarchus expanded and embellished the story.
-And centuries after that, this version was propagated by Diodorus Siculus and other historians who relied on Cleitarchus.
+Centuries afterwards, this version was propagated by Diodorus Siculus and other historians who relied on Cleitarchus.
 According to the sixteenth book of Diodorus' history, Pausanias of Orestis had been a lover of Philip, but became jealous when Philip turned his attention to a younger man, also called Pausanias.
 The elder Pausanias' taunting of the new lover caused the younger Pausanias to throw away his life in battle, which turned his friend Attalus against the elder Pausanias.
 Attalus took his revenge by getting Pausanias of Orestis drunk at a public dinner and then raping him.

 When Pausanias complained to Philip, the king felt unable to chastise Attalus, as he was about to send him to Asia with Parmenion to establish a bridgehead for an invasion he was planning.
 Also, Philip had recently married Attalus' niece, Cleopatra Eurydice.
 Rather than offend Attalus, Philip tried to mollify Pausanias by elevating him within his personal bodyguard.
 Pausanias then seems to have redirected his desire for revenge towards the man who had failed to avenge his damaged honour, and accordingly to plan to kill Philip.
 Some time after the alleged rape, while Attalus was away in Asia fighting the Persians, he put his plan into action.